 So you’ve decided to build your eCommerce solution.
 What next?
 Are you relying solely upon your eCommerce development company to build the next Amazon or eBay for you?
 Or is there something you need before you hand the reins over to your development partner?

-No doubt opening an online store or building a large scale e-commerce solution is a right choice, but no eCommerce solution in the market works like a magic wand that will multiply your revenues overnight.
-It takes various strategic measures to achieve substantial business growth, even with the best solution available in the market.
+No doubt opening an online store or building a large scale eCommerce solution is the right choice, but no eCommerce plan works like a magic wand that will multiply your revenues overnight.
+It takes various strategic measures to achieve substantial business growth, even with the best eCommerce solutions available in the market.

 - The applicable taxes

 Know Your Target Customers

 The importance of conducting detailed customer profiling before you plan to sell either offline or online is mandatory and necessary.
 You need to segment customers based on their demographics, likes, dislikes, shopping habits, spending power, digital footprint, and more.
 Knowing your target customers will help you identify what features, functionality, promotions, etc. you need to provide them to meet their needs.